Cricut Tricks And Tips

 So, have you used any of these tricks before?
 Are any of them new to you?
 If you have another trick to share I would LOVE to hear about it in the comments.

-Want To Join The Group?
+Want some crafty friends?
 I just started a facebook group for everyone to share their projects, ask questions and share ideas.
 Join HERE.

 Do you have more questions about the Cricut Explore?
 Check out my Guide To The Cricut Explore here: